Home Tutorials Training Consulting Books Company Contact us

 }

-// returns true if the string contains a arbitrary number of characters except b
+* Returns true if the string contains only word characters except 'b'

 }